One Perfect Day in Healdsburg

 After lunch, we drove about 12 miles northwest to Dry Creek Valley to visit Quivira Vineyards, and this turned out to be a highlight of the day.
 From the moment we arrived, we were greeted with genuine warmth and hospitality that set the tone for an excellent tasting and touring experience.

 The General Manager, Steve Domenichelli, took us around the organic property in a golf cart, and what a tour it was!
-We wound through beautiful vegetable gardens, stopping along the way to get a taste of a perfectly ripe peach right off the tree—so sweet and juicy.
-Steve showed us a magnificent 150-year-old fig tree, and naturally, I had to try a fig too—also delicious!
-The combination of seeing the land, learning about their certified organic farming practices, and tasting fruit at peak ripeness made us even more excited to try the wines back at the tasting room, where we sat on a lovely patio with umbrellas to shield us from the warm Sonoma sun.
+We wound through beautiful vegetable gardens, stopping along the way to taste perfectly ripe peaches right off the tree—so sweet and juicy.
+Steve showed us a magnificent 150-year-old fig tree, and naturally, I had to try a fig too, which was also delicious!

 the 150-Year-old fig tree

-What really made the experience special, though, was the staff.
-Everyone we encountered couldn't have been nicer.
-It's clear that Quivira is a place where people genuinely love their work.
 Next time you’re in Sonoma, make sure to plan a visit to Quivira Vineyards, where you can take part in one of their reasonably priced curated experiences, including an Estate Tasting, an Olive Grove Tasting, or a Redwood Grove Picnic.

 Shop, Swim, Sleep, Sip & Savor